The Glass House: Bringing Indoor Comforts to Outdoor Living

 The Execution

-The hunt began for the perfect glass house—and that’s when the next challenge appeared.
-Every option I found seemed to use glass mixed with plastic, which simply wasn’t going to hold up in Oregon’s climate.
+The hunt for the perfect glass house came with challenges.
+Every option I found seemed to mix glass with plastic, which simply would not hold up in Oregon’s climate.

 The installation itself was straightforward.
-The glass house arrived in a kit, delivered directly to the driveway.
-To prep the site, we dug out some dirt, added several layers of gravel, and set pavers in place.
-The key here is precision—the pavers must be 100% level, so having someone with meticulous attention to detail (and experience) is a must.
-Because we placed the structure right next to our home, running electricity into the glass house was simple and seamless.
+The kit arrived directly to the driveway.
+To prepare the site, we dug out some dirt, layered different types of gravel, and set pavers in place.
+Precision is key, the pavers must be completely level, so I worked with a contractor trained in France for this specific product.
+Because we placed the structure next to our home, running electricity into the glass house was simple and seamless.